 The Chester Water System is supplied by two surface water sources known as Horn Pond and Austin Brook Reservoir.
-Currently the main water source is Horn Pond, which is located in Becket and flows by gravity through a pipe to the water treatment plant and then into town.
-The treatment plant is located one mile west of the center of town next to Austin Brook Reservoir, which serves as the backup water supply.
-These are both high-quality water sources, located within small, largely undeveloped watersheds.
+The main water source is periodically switched between Horn Pond and Austin Brook Reservoir to use water with lower levels of natural organic matter (organic carbon) which is a precursor for the formation of THMs and HAA; Horn Pond is the current water source.
+The treatment plant is located one mile west of the center of town next to Austin Brook Reservoir.
+These are both high-quality water sources, located within small, largely undeveloped, watersheds.